viamrobotics/docs/docs/services/data/_index.md

 no_list: true
 type: "docs"
 tags: ["data management", "data", "services"]
-description: "Sync data captured by the robot's components to the cloud."
+description: "Capture data from a robot's components and sync it to the cloud."
 aliases:
     - /data-management
 # SME: Aaron Casas